256dpi/naos/README.md

 ### Configuration

-All devices will subscribe to the local `naos/set/+` and `naos/get/+` topics to handle configuration write and read requests.
-The device will acknowledge each action by responding with the saved value on the local topic `naos/value/+`.
+All devices will subscribe to the local `naos/get/+`, `naos/set/+` and `naos/unset/+` topics to handle configuration read, write and delete requests.
+The device will acknowledge read and write actions by responding with the saved value on the local topic `naos/value/+`.

 ### Firmware Update